ecmwf/earthkit-regrid/docs/guide/interpolate.rst

     :type out_grid: dict
     :param method: the interpolation method.
 Possible values are ``linear`` and ``nearest-neighbour``.
 For ``nearest-neighbour`` the following aliases are also supported: ``nn``, ``nearest-neighbor``.
     :type method: str
-    :param matrix_source: (experimental) the location of a user specified pre-generated matrix inventory.
-When it is None the default matrix inventory hosted on an ECMWF download server is used.
+    :backends: the backend to use for the interpolation.
+When it is None, the backend specified by the ``backends`` :ref:`config <configs>` option tried in the given order.
-    :type matrix_source: str, None
+    :type backends: str, list of str, None
     :return: The same type of data as ``values`` containing the interpolated values.
     :rtype: ndarray, :xref:`fieldlist`
     :raises ValueError: if a pre-generated interpolation matrix is not available